cvc5/ethos/user_manual.md

 In the above example, a proof rule is then defined that says that if `z` is an integer greater than or equal to `2`, is the product of two integers `x` and `y`, and is prime based on invoking `runIsPrime` in the given requirement, then we can conclude `false`.

-# Compiling ALF signatures to C++

-For the purposes of optimizing proof checking times, the ALF checker supports compiling user signatures to C++, which can subsequently by compiled as part of the ALF checker.
-When invoked with the option `--gen-compile`, the ALF checker will generate C++ code corresponding to type checking, evaluation of terms and matching for programs for all definitions it reads.
-After incorporating this code by recompiling the checker, this code can be run via the command line option `--run-compile`.

-In detail, the recommended steps for compiling an ALF signature are:
-1. Run `alfc --gen-compile <signature>`.
-This will generate `compiled.out.cpp` in the current directory.
-2. Replacing the file `./src/compiled.cpp` with this file and recompile `alfc`.
-3. Run `alfc --run-compile <proof>`, where `<proof>` includes `<signature>`.

-Running with `--run-compile` leads to performance gains that depend on the signature, but are typically up to 50% faster.

 # Appendix

 ## Command line options of alfc

 The ALF command line interface can be invoked by `alfc <option>* <file>` where `<option>` is one of the following:
-- `--gen-compile`: output the C++ code for all included signatures from the input file.
 - `--help`: displays a help message.
 - `--no-normalize-dec`: do not treat decimal literals as syntax sugar for rational literals.
 - `--no-normalize-hex`: do not treat hexadecimal literals as syntax sugar for binary literals.
 - `--no-parse-let`: do not treat `let` as a builtin symbol for specifying terms having shared subterms.
 - `--no-print-let`: do not letify the output of terms in error messages and trace messages.
 - `--no-rule-sym-table`: do not use a separate symbol table for proof rules and declared terms.
-- `--run-compile`: use the compiled C++ signatures whenever available.
 - `--show-config`: displays the build information for the given binary.
 - `--stats`: enables detailed statistics.
 - `-t <tag>`: enables the given trace tag (for debugging).